ValkyRiver/upgrademod/README.md

 • Cerulean Bell doesn't function properly when exiting and reentering a run

+• Drawing Negative playing cards in a booster pack can occasionally cause hand size to be reduced in the next blind

 ## Potential compatibility issues due to overwriting (yet to be resolved)

 • There is a lot of overwriting in this mod, mostly because Steamodded overwrites all of the files in the "functions" folder (so using lovely.toml doesn't work)